pradeepiyer/ray-mcp/README.md

 The server provides a comprehensive set of tools for Ray management, covering cluster operations, job management, actor management, monitoring, and scheduling:

 ### Cluster Operations
-- `start_ray` - Start a new Ray cluster with head node and optional worker nodes
+- `init_ray` - Initialize Ray cluster - start a new cluster or connect to existing one
-- `connect_ray` - Connect to an existing Ray cluster
 - `stop_ray` - Stop the current Ray cluster
 - `cluster_info` - Get comprehensive cluster information including status, resources, nodes, and worker status